rohanshiva/pampu/README.md

 Pampu allows you to effortlessly collect & manage your stash of bits such as any text, images, or links 🗃️ across all of your devices 📱 💻.

-Simply pampu anything to your personal space ⛅, and seamlessly transitional between your devices.
+Simply pampu anything to your personal space ⛅, and seamlessly transition between your devices.

 ## Features